This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat your oven to 325°F. Line an 8-inch square cast aluminum baking pan with parchment paper or nonstick aluminum foil (or line with regular aluminum foil and spray with nonstick cooking spray).
-Set the pan aside.
+• Preheat your oven to 325°F. Line an 8-inch square light-colored metal pan with parchment or nonstick foil.
+Set aside.

-• In a small saucepan, place the butter and sugar, and place over medium heat, whisking occasionally, until melted and simmering.
+• In a small saucepan, melt the butter and sugar over medium heat, stirring occasionally, until the mixture begins to bubble.
+Remove from the heat and let cool slightly.

-• In a large bowl, place the eggs and vanilla, and whisk until well-beaten and combined.
+• In a large bowl, whisk the eggs and vanilla until well combined.
+Slowly drizzle in the warm butter-sugar mixture, whisking constantly.

-• Add about 4 ounces of the chocolate chips and mix until just evenly distributed throughout the batter.
+• Fold in about 4 oz of the chocolate chips.
 The batter will be thick and sticky.

 Video